 Flip books make it easy to sell directly from the pages of a digital publication.
 However, there’s a general lack of understanding of how to game it to one’s advantage as a publisher.

 Some publishers enhance content with advertorial elements.
 Some, with all flipbook’s possibilities, are pursuing unconventional, unethical modes of advertising simply to boost revenues.
+The result is that many users decide to turn off auto-renew for their digital publication subscriptions,and cancel any that they can.

 You can do better by not only respecting readers but providing something of more value to both them and the advertiser.
 Make your ads take advantage of the new methods of interfacing with mobile and tablet devices without falling into the trap of feeling bloated and overly intrusive.